Workers' Compensation vs. Personal Injury

 Workers' comp guarantees payment, even if it is less than adequate, whereas you have to win your personal injury lawsuit before you receive any compensation at all.
 You won't get paid while you are unable to work, and you take the risk of not receiving any payment at all if you lose the case.
 However, with the representation and defense of a skilled workers' comp and personal injury lawyer on your side, you have the highest possible chance of winning the compensation you deserve, whether through workers' comp or a personal injury claim.

 Find out more by speaking with an attorney from Brand Peters PC today!
-Call us at (888) 245-6507 to get started.
+Contact us to get started.

 Workers' Comp & Personal Injury Lawyer in Walnut Creek, CA

 Attorney Jonathan Brand is a straightforward and honest lawyer in central and northern California.
 Our attorney team shares 60 years of combined experience and can us their legal experience, accumulated knowledge, and resources to fight for the compensation you deserve.
 We also have the detailed understanding of both workers' comp and personal injury laws in California to advise you as to which option is best for you.
 The amount of compensation you receive depends on whether or not you make the correct choice, so call our offices today for a consultation.

 Contact a Walnut Creek workers' comp and personal injury attorney from Brand Peters PC today for experienced counsel and representation.